rust-lang/rust/text/0000-simd-infrastructure.md

   compiler can know this.
 The `repr(simd)` approach means there may be more than one SIMD-vector type with the `Simd8<u32>` shape (or, in fact, there may be zero).
+- With type-level integers, there could be one shuffle intrinsic:

+     fn simd_shuffle<T, U, const N: usize>(x: T, y: T, idx: [u32; N]) -> U;

+  NB.
+It is possible to add this as an additional intrinsic (possibly deprecating the `simd_shuffleNNN` forms) later.
+- Type-level values can be applied more generally: since the shuffle indices have to be compile time constants, the shuffle could be

+      fn simd_shuffle<T, U, const N: usize, const IDX: [u32; N]>(x: T, y: T) -> U;

 - Instead of platform detection, there could be feature detection (e.g. "platform supports something equivalent to x86's `DPPS`"), but there probably aren't enough cross-platform commonalities for this